Gender neutrality in genderless languages: Armenian

 In Armenian, neither pronouns nor nouns have grammatical gender.
-The third person pronoun նա(na) means both he and she, and նրանք (nranq) is for they.
+The third person pronoun նա (na) means both he and she, and նրանք (nranq) is for they.

+Bengali

+Bengali has gender neutral pronoun সে for indicating both he and she.
+Bengali verbs do not change on subject's gender.
+Some Bengali nouns have separate words for masculine and feminine genders although in modern Bengali people are encouraged to use gender neutral (often masculine only) word forms.

 English

 English lacks grammatical gender, but can be considered to have a pronominal gender system with semantic gender represented in the pronouns.
 This system of gender is quite minimal compared to languages with grammatical gender.

 Historically, "he" referred to a generic person whose gender is unspecified in formal language, but the gender-neutral singular they has long been common in informal language, and is becoming increasingly so in formal language.
 The use of the neuter pronoun 'it' is most commonly used in reference to non-personified objects and animals rather than for people.